 Delighted by the popularity of our not-too-sweet but very seedy beet your heart out granola (made with gluten-free organic oats), we set out to create an entirely grain-free alternative that was equally crunchy and packed with protein and healthy fats to fuel you for hours.
 After some of the standard trial and error, we created something that, I think, is even better than the original.

-ingredients: organic large flaked coconut, organic pumpkin seeds, beet juice, organic dates, organic sunflower seeds, organic raisins, organic chia seeds, organic golden flax, filtered water, organic virgin coconut oil, organic tapioca flour, organic cinnamon, organic ginger, himalayan pink salt, lemon extract, vanilla extract
+ingredients: organic large flaked coconut, organic pumpkin seeds, locally grown beets, organic dates, organic sunflower seeds, organic raisins, organic chia seeds, organic locally grown carrots, organic golden flax, filtered water, organic virgin coconut oil, organic tapioca flour, organic cinnamon, organic ginger, himalayan pink salt, lemon extract, vanilla extract

 These crackers were first inspired by a millet cracker recipe in Ruth Yaron’s Super Baby Food (page 509).
 As I gushed in my book review back in March, I adore the book’s simple, practical language, and brief, to-the-point recipes.
 Her style makes it easy to experiment, using her recipes as templates from which to swap ingredients and play around a little with flavors.
 Some of my experiments are abject failures.
 This one is, hands, down, my favorite cracker.
 Ever.